 Credit by examination cannot be earned in graduate level courses or applied to graduate degree programs.

-At least 50 percent of the course work (excluding thesis/dissertation) of the minimum number of graduate credits required for any graduate degree must be completed at the University of Nebraska.
+For any graduate degree, at least 50 percent of the minimum number of graduate credits required for the degree must be completed at the University of Nebraska.

 To be accepted as transfer credits, graduate credits must be:

 - Earned at an institution fully accredited to offer graduate work in the field of the student’s major.

 - For graduate coursework, not professional coursework.